 There is a 1000 character limit for the Warning text box.
 Note that the character limit includes the text’s associated HTML in the database.
 For example, the text “warning” with bold formatting is saved in the database as <p><em><strong>warning</strong></em></p> and would be counted as 41 characters.

 The saved warning displays in Screen Editor and can be edited to include Display Constraints.
 Display Constraints for Warnings function in the same manner as they do for fields.
-When a constraint is added to warning, the warning only displays when the conditions of the constraint are met.
+When a constraint is added to a warning, the warning only displays when the constraint conditions are met.

 Screen Configurations for Assessments